pycxxx/pycx.dev/content/post/mediapipe-llm-for-web/index.en.md

 1. The size of models that can be used with Mediapipe
 2. The time required to load a model
-3. The response time for answering questions uestions
+3. The response time for answering questions

 ## How large are the models that can be used with Mediapipe?